Director, BestSTART-SWS and Professor & Chair of Infant, Child and Adolescent Psychiatry, UNSW

 Tony Mendoza Diaz completed his PhD in Clinical Child Psychology at the University of Sydney’s Brain and Mind Centre with Professor Mark Dadds.
 He now works with BestSTART South West and the Early Life Determinants of Health (ELDoH) groups to enhance child health research across NSW.

 Tony has worked with a number of service providers (Karitane, Royal Far West, Sydney Child Behaviour Research Clinic, Liverpool Hospital, Woden Community Services) as well as across several research organisations (ANU, UNSW, USYD, the Ingham Institute, SPHERE).
 Tony brings his expertise in mental health research, research design, and data science along with a passion for youth health to the teams and projects he works with.

-Jade is passionate about improving the health and well-being of children, with a research interest in physical activity and sedentary behaviour, health inequality, early intervention strategies and policy change.
-She is passionate about research innovation, translation, and accessibility within early childhood.
+James now works as a Research Associate/Program manager at the BestSTART-South West Sydney.
+He is passionate about providing evidence-based knowledge to better inform policy and practice.
+James is passionate about improving the health and well-being of children, with a research interest in maternal health and nutrition, health promotion, early intervention strategies, and policy change.
+He is passionate about research innovation, translation, and accessibility within early childhood.

 Professor of Paediatrics and Child Health, WSU